-The Company made the following pro forma adjustments and assumptions in the preparation of the unaudited pro forma condensed combined statement of operations for the six months ended July 2, 2022 and the year ended December 25, 2021.
+The Company made the following pro forma adjustments and assumptions in the preparation of the unaudited pro forma condensed combined statement of operations for the six months ended July 2, 2022 and the year ended December 25, 2021:

-(E) Reflects stock-based compensation of approximately \$ related to restricted stock units that will be awarded to employees upon completion of this offering.
-The estimated grant date fair value of these stock awards will be recognized ratably over the service periods ranging from to years.
-The grant date fair values of the restricted stock awards were determined based on the fair value of our underlying common stock as of the date of the grant using preliminary valuation techniques with the most reliable information available.
-Actual results may differ from these estimates and such differences may be material.

-(F) Reflects the elimination of interest expense in connection with the paydown of the \$3.5 billion Dividend Note, using a portion of the net proceeds from this offering.

-(G) The unaudited pro forma condensed combined financial information does not reflect the income tax effects of the pro forma adjustments as based on the statutory rate in effect for the historical periods presented, as such amounts are not material given the effects of impacts to our valuation allowance.

-(H) Pro forma basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method.
+- (E) Reflects stock-based compensation of approximately \$264.5 million related to restricted stock units that will be awarded to employees upon completion of this offering.
+The estimated grant date fair value of these stock awards will be recognized ratably over the service periods ranging from 6 months to 5 years.
+Based on an assumed initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus), 13,921,053 shares of our Class A common stock are expected to be issuable upon the vesting of such restricted stock units, with the actual number of shares to be issuable calculated based on the actual initial public offering price.
+Actual results may differ from these estimates and such differences may be material. - (F) Reflects the elimination of interest expense in connection with the paydown of approximately \$0.6 billion under the Dividend Note using a significant portion of the net proceeds from this offering and the concurrent private placement and the contribution by Intel of the remaining portion of the Dividend Note. - (G) The unaudited pro forma condensed combined financial information reflects the income tax effects of the pro forma adjustments as based on the statutory rate in effect for the historical periods presented, taking into consideration the associated valuation allowance impacts. - (H) Pro forma basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method.
 Participation rights in undistributed earnings are equal between Class A and Class B common stock.
 Pro forma weighted-average shares outstanding is based on the number of shares of our common stock expected to be outstanding following this offering.
-The calculation includes shares of our Class B common stock assumed issued to Intel as part of the Reorganization and shares of our Class A common stock assumed to be sold in this offering (assuming no exercise by the underwriters of their option to purchase additional shares of our Class A common stock).
-Diluted weighted-average pro forma shares is the same as basic weightedaverage pro forma shares because potentially dilutive options to purchase additional common shares was not assumed to have been exercised if their effect is anti-dilutive.
+The calculation includes shares of our Class B common stock assumed issued to Intel as part of the Reorganization, shares of our Class A common stock assumed to be sold in this offering, shares of our Class A common stock to be sold in the concurrent private placement and vested shares related to grants of restricted stock units pursuant to their respective vesting schedules, based on an assumed initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover of this prospectus).
+Diluted weighted-average pro forma shares is the same as basic weighted-average pro forma shares because potentially dilutive options to purchase additional common shares was not assumed to have been exercised if their effect is anti-dilutive.